Moving in at Blue Box Storage is simple. All we require is:

 Use quality boxes.
 Supermarket boxes may seem like a saving, but they don’t stack well and often collapse.

-Use the right size of box for the job.
+Use the right size box for the job.
 Remember books and clothing are heavy, don’t use the biggest box or pack it so full it can’t be moved.

 Store books flat to protect the spines and alternate the spine position to keep the stack level.
 Small precious objects should be carefully wrapped with bubble wrap or newspaper and boxed.
 Stereo arms should be secured.